What is Considered Fluent in a Language? 6 Questions to Find Out if You Are

 One way to practice thinking your words out less is to post on social media in your target language.
 After all, social media is clearly the place for ill-thought-out communication!

-You might want to start a separate account on a social media outlet like Twitter, dedicated solely to your target language.
+You might want to start a separate account on a social media outlet like Twitter, now known as X, dedicated solely to your target language.
 You may want to avoid using your real name so that if you mess up too badly, you can distance yourself from the account!

 Then, whenever something happens that you want to react to, simply post quickly in your target language without thinking out the language you’re using.
 Over time, this will get easier and easier.